vponnam/oauth-test/oauth-failing-sample/README.md

 **Findings so far:**
 - Changing the oAuth2 `client.registration` to google from uaa in the [application.yml](src/main/resources/application.yml) works as expected and call_back is made to the app after the google auth.
-- Client provides the valid redirect (app route) in the original request, and the same is whitelisted.
+- For UAA/SSO registration, client(pcf app) provides a valid redirect (app route) in the original request, and the same is whitelisted with UAA as well.
-- Adding any of Spring/SSO specific dependencies, doesn't show any difference in the failing behavior.
+- Adding any of Spring/SSO specific dependencies, doesn't show any difference with the failing behavior when using UAA/SSO.

 References:
 [1] https://spring.io/blog/2018/07/30/spring-security-5-1-0-m2-released#ability-to-create-clientregistration-from-oidc-discovery